 Johnny was not arrogant or extremely wealthy.
 He simply conducted himself with the utmost class and dignity.
 He was a true gentleman in every sense of the word.
 I have never heard anyone say a bad word about him.
 He was a great ambassador for the Maple Leafs,. always signing autographs and chatting with fans.

 Johnny Bower was born John William Kiszkan in Prince Albert, Saskatchewan, a farming town north of Saskatoon.on November 8, 1924.
-He was one of the nine children of Johnny Kiszkan, a labourer, and his wife Betty.
-Johnny grew up on the Prairies during the Great Depression.
+He was one of the nine children of John Kiszkan, a labourer at a Prince Albert packing company, and his wife Betty.
+Johnny and his siblings (one brother and seven sisters) grew up on the Prairies during the Great Depression.
 He and his friends played shinny on rivers, lakes and patches of ice during the cold Saskatchewan winters.

 The Kiszkan family couldn't afford hockey equipment, so Johnny's father designed his son's first hockey stick from poplar tree branches.
 Pucks were made from pieces of wood, rolled up in black tape and Johnny's first goalie pads consisted of mattresses cut in half.